rdfostrich/article-jws2018-ostrich/content/querying.md

 It starts by determining the snapshot on which the given version is based.
 After that, this snapshot is queried for the given triple pattern and offset.
 If the given version is equal to the snapshot version, the snapshot iterator can be returned directly.
-In all other cases, this snapshot offset could only an estimation, and the actual snapshot offset can be larger if deletions were introduced before the actual offset.
+In all other cases, this snapshot offset could only be an estimation, and the actual snapshot offset can be larger if deletions were introduced before the actual offset.

 Our algorithm returns a stream where triples originating from the snapshot always come before the triples that were added in later additions.
 Because of that, the mechanism for determining the correct offset in the snapshot, additions and deletions streams can be split up into two cases.
-The given offset lies within the range of either snapshot minus deletion triples or addition triples.
+The given offset lies within the range of either snapshot minus deletion triples or within the range of addition triples.
 At this point, the additions and deletions streams are initialized to the start position for the given triple pattern and version.

-In the first case, the offset lies within the snapshot and deletions range, we enter a loop that will converge to the actual snapshot offset if we have any deletions for the given triple pattern in the given version.
+In the first case, when the offset lies within the snapshot and deletions range, we enter a loop that converges to the actual snapshot offset based on the deletions for the given triple pattern in the given version.
 This loop starts by determining the triple at the current offset position in the snapshot.
 We then query the deletions tree for the given triple pattern and version,